 Can you add feature x, y or z to the plugin?

 Short answer: maybe.

-By all means please contact me to discuss features or options you’d like to see added to the plugin.
-I can’t guarantee to add all of them, but I will consider all sensible requests.
-I can be contacted here:
+By all means please contact us to discuss features or options you’d like to see added to the plugin.
+We can’t guarantee to add all of them, but we will consider all sensible requests.
+We can be contacted here:

 Contributors & Developers

 “WP Mail SMTP by WPForms – The Most Popular SMTP and Email Log Plugin” is open source software.
 The following people have contributed to this plugin.Contributors

 “WP Mail SMTP by WPForms – The Most Popular SMTP and Email Log Plugin” has been translated into 33 locales.
 Thank you to the translators for their contributions.

 Translate “WP Mail SMTP by WPForms – The Most Popular SMTP and Email Log Plugin” into your language.

 Browse the code, check out the SVN repository, or subscribe to the development log by RSS.